 Most hotels and resorts in the state have reopened with new social-distancing and cleaning measures, and home sharing is once again permitted.

-Almost all attractions in Georgia have been permitted to reopen, with some sanitary requirements in place, including hotels, gyms, restaurants, golf courses and tourist attractions.
+Since the start of the outbreak, Georgia has been making headlines for its lack of regulations.
+Almost all attractions and businesses in Georgia have been permitted to reopen, with some sanitary requirements in place, including hotels, gyms, restaurants, golf courses and tourist attractions.

-The advisory also stipulates that “if you choose to travel internationally, your travel plans may be severely disrupted, and you may be forced to remain outside the United States for an indefinite time frame.”
+The advisory also stipulates that: “If you choose to travel internationally, your travel plans may be severely disrupted, and you may be forced to remain outside the United States for an indefinite time frame.”

 US citizens who do choose to travel abroad may face a 14-day quarantine upon their return – although this will depend upon which state they reside in.